 0.1.4), Helm Chart Triggers will work, but Harness will not select the latest chart version.
 Instead, Harness will select the hardcoded chart version in Chart Version (

-- Runtime Input: if you use Runtime Input for Chart Version, you can enter the version to use in your Trigger as part of the Trigger Pipeline Inputs.
-See Select Pipeline Inputs below.
+- Runtime Input: if you use Runtime input for Chart Version, you can enter the version to use in your trigger as part of the Trigger Pipeline Inputs.
+Go to Select pipeline inputs below.

 - Expression: if you use Expression for Chart Version, you can: